andykrause/ausPropMrkt/README.md

  ![Directory1][ds1]

-2. Create separate folders for the various transaction types that you wish to analyse.
+2. Within each geographic area folder, create separate folders for the various transaction types that you wish to analyse.
 These can also be of any name, but the names will need to be given as an argument in the functions described below.
 Note that you can combine raw files of any types together that you wish (such as Auction and Sold).

  ![Directory2][ds2]